Ahmad Salim

-Ahmad Salim or Muhammad Salim Khawaja (born 26 January 1945 in Miana Gondal, Punjab, Pakistan) is a writer, archivist and co-founder of the South Asian Resource and Research Centre, a private archive established in 2001.
-He currently lives in Islamabad.
+Ahmad Salim or Muhammad Salim Khawaja (26 January 1945 – 11 December 2023) was a Pakistani writer, archivist and co-founder of the South Asian Resource and Research Centre, a private archive established in 2001.

 Early life

-Born Muhammad Salim Khawaja in the village of Miana Gondal in Gujrat District, Punjab, Pakistan, Salim was the fourth among seven brothers and sisters.
+Muhammad Salim Khawaja was born in the village of Miana Gondal in Gujrat District of Punjab.
+He was the fourth among seven brothers and sisters.

 Salim's early education was in Miana Gondal, before going to Peshawar for matriculation.
 While studying in Peshawar, Salim made acquaintance with writers and poets; notably Farigh Bukhari, Mohsin Ahsan, Raza Hamdani, and Jauhar Meer.

 After matriculating from Peshawar, Salim moved to Karachi for his intermediate education.
-He got admission in Urdu College.
-Around that time Ahmad Salim participated in a competition arranged by Afkar, a literary magazine.
+He got admission to Urdu College.
+Around that time Salim participated in a competition arranged by Afkar, a literary magazine.
 Participants were asked to write their thoughts on Faiz Ahmad Faiz's poetry.
 Ahmad Salim's poem on Faiz got first prize in the competition.
 At that time Faiz was the principal of Abdullah Haroon College.
-On Faiz's invitation Ahmad Salim joined Abdullah Haroon College.
-A close association grew between Faiz and Ahmad Salim, and continued till Faiz's death in 1984.
+On Faiz's invitation, Ahmad Salim joined Abdullah Haroon College.
+A close association grew between Faiz and Ahmad Salim and continued till Faiz's death in 1984.